django-hurricane/django-hurricane/website/basic-app.md

 ~~~bash
 kubectl ingress
 ~~~
-Now you should be able to access the application using the ingress hostname (in this case spacecrafts.127.0.0.1.nip.io) and for instance you can access the graphql background at **spacecrafts.127.0.0.1.nip.io/graphql**.
+You should be able to access the application using the ingress hostname (in this case spacecrafts.127.0.0.1.nip.io) and for instance you can access the graphql background at **spacecrafts.127.0.0.1.nip.io/graphql**.

 A big advantage of Django Hurricane is, that you don't need to write a lot of boilerplate code, i.e. probe handlers for Kubernetes probes,